Cancel

 99.7 km

 When in Spain, we seek restaurants with authentic (preferably regional) Spanish cuisine, and we try…read moreto find where locals go.
 Casa Diego was full of Spanish families celebrating Semana Santa, not another foreign tourist in the bunch, which let us know we were in the right place.
 Their Salmorejo was garnished with tuna and ham (meats vary among sardines, anchovies, chorizo, tuna, shredded chicken, etc) in addition to the standard hard boiled egg.
-It tasted very fresh and homemade, especially compared to the one he had in Cordoba.
+It tasted very fresh and homemade, especially compared to the one my husband had in Cordoba.
 Casa Diego's Salmorejo had layers of flavor and was very thoughtfully created.
 I had a salad dinner because I'd had too many meat dishes without roughage and my body needed greens.
 Unfortunately the salad was mostly iceberg which has very few nutrients, but I appreciated the vegetable intake of some kind.
 I tried my son's lagrimitas de pollo and patatas, both high quality and very good.
 Chicken fingers looked homemade, as did the potatoes.
 My husband got the swordfish, which he said was firm, with good flavor and a a good hint of char.
 The olive oil complemented the taste.
 For dessert, my son finally got to try the Tarta de Abuela, which we'd been looking for on every dessert menu across Spain.
 It too tasted homemade though (per traditional recipe) constructed of cookies and candy elements.
 It's extremely sweet but definitely worth trying at least once, and delicious to kids!
 My husband had the Bienmesabe that is specific to Antequera.
 There are apparently a number of different Bienmesabe dessert recipes (and in Cádiz, Bienmesabe is a tapa of marinated fried fish) but the Antequera version is their own, and various bakeries and restaurants put their own panache into the local sugar/almond/cinnamon/pastry recipe.
 Casa Diego's Bienmesabe was simple and complex at once, balancing citrus with sweet almond paste, and using pastry to elevate cinnamon and sugar into gourmet delights.
 The bill was very reasonable especially considering the food quality.
 Our server was really sweet and helpful.
 As we finished paying, he let us know the Semana Santa parade was coming down the street.
 Perfect timing, the float and band passed just as we went out the door.
 Great experience and will love to return!

 Excellent food with the best asados.
 Wonderful service and the serve great tapas also.read more